 So, what is the purpose of supply chain management?
 Well, efficiency is a crucial concern of SCM, but it’s not the only one.
 Supply chain planning and management is also concerned with consistency – making sure that the various aspects of the supply chain function in a reliable way, and security (including cybersecurity).
 Supply chain managers must also ensure adequate allocation of supplies, demand forecasting, inventory management, warehousing and delivery.

 Supply chain managers must also coordinate their efforts with those of suppliers and logistics firms.
 At the same time, they must subject these partners to rigorous scrutiny in order to ascertain whether or not they’re meeting the required standards of quality, security and reliability.

 What is operations management?

 Operations managers are tasked with responsibility for planning, coordinating and monitoring business operations.
-To do this job properly, they need to be able to balance the needs of competing stakeholders and undertake detailed analysis.
-They must maintain high standards, supply accurate forecasts and ensure that consumer needs are being met.
+To do this job properly, they need to be able to balance the needs of competing stakeholders and undertake detailed analysis of the relevant metrics.
+They must maintain high standards, supply accurate forecasts and ensure that customer needs are being met.